7uperior/famlafl/docs/source/portfolio_optimisation/critical_line_algorithm.rst

 Supported Solutions
 ###################

-MlFinLab's :py:mod:`CriticalLineAlgorithm` class provides the following solutions to be used out-of-the-box.
+FAMLAFL's :py:mod:`CriticalLineAlgorithm` class provides the following solutions to be used out-of-the-box.

 CLA Turning Points
 ******************